SEC chair apologizes for fictitious P1.7T market loss claim

-Lim emphasized that investors are exiting the market due to a perceived lack of integrity, not weak corporate fundamentals, highlighting corruption's detrimental effect on wealth.
+Lim stated that investors were leaving the Philippines due to weak integrity, not weak corporate fundamentals, highlighting corruption's detrimental effect on wealth.

-President Ferdinand Marcos Jr. revealed that only 15 contractors bagged 20 percent of nearly 10,000 flood control projects since 2022.
+President Ferdinand Marcos Jr. had revealed that only 15 contractors secured 20 percent of nearly 10,000 flood control projects since 2022.

 The SEC views compliance and good governance as essential steps to restore trust and stability within the capital markets.